microsoft/MixedReality-WebRTC/README.md

 ### User Manual

-The [User Manual](https://microsoft.github.io/MixedReality-WebRTC/manual/introduction) contains a general overview of the various libraries of the project, and some tutorials on how to use them.
+The [User Manual](https://microsoft.github.io/MixedReality-WebRTC/manual/introduction) contains a general overview of the various libraries of the project and some tutorials on how to use them.

 - The [_Hello, Unity world!_](https://microsoft.github.io/MixedReality-WebRTC/manual/helloworld-unity) tutorial introduces the Unity integration by building a simple audio and video chat client.
 - The C# tutorials introduce the .NET Standard 2.0 C# API, which can be used outside Unity.